Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsubsection{Software}

-All our experiments were performed using Python 3.11.
-For computations in the hyperbolic and SPD spaces, we used Morphomatics 3.0.2~\cite{Morphomatics}.
-The graphs were created with NetworkX 3.2.1~\cite{SciPyProceedings_11} and jraph 0.0.6.
-The network was implemented in Haiku 0.0.11 using JAX 4.20.
-The training was done on a GPU using the ADAM implementation of Optax 0.1.7.
-The parameters were updated using Optax's incremental update function with step size $0.1$.
-All experiments with HGNN were performed using the code that is offered by the authors online\footnote{\href{https://github.com/facebookresearch/hgnn}{https://github.com/facebookresearch/hgnn}}, and the software they require.
+All our experiments were performed in Python 3.11.
+For computations in the hyperbolic and SPD spaces, we used \texttt{Morphomatics 4.0}~\citep{Morphomatics}.
+The graphs were created with \texttt{NetworkX 3.4.2}~\citep{SciPyProceedings_11} and \texttt{Jraph 0.0.6.dev0}.
+For experiments with HGNN, we used the code that the authors offer online\footnote{\href{https://github.com/facebookresearch/hgnn}{https://github.com/facebookresearch/hgnn}}.
+Since we could not find the code of H2H-GCN online, we implemented it ourselves in \texttt{Flax 0.9.0} using \texttt{JAX 4.33}.
+The training was done on a GPU using the ADAM implementation of \texttt{Optax 0.2.3}.
+The parameters were updated using an incremental update function with step size $0.1$.